laurafdeza/dpbe_l2_pre_registration/README.md

 ### Description (optional)

-Previous studies (Casillas & Simonet, 2018; Gonzales & Lotto, 2013; Gonzales, Heinlein, & Lotto, 2019) indicate that bilinguals exhibit a double phonemic boundary effect.
-These studies provide strong evidence for the existence of two language specific phonemic systems in the bilingual mind.
-This study contributes to prior findings by investigating whether the double phonemic boundary effect can be observed in late second language (L2) speakers when providing only conceptual cues.
+Previous studies (Casillas & Simonet, 2018; Gonzales & Lotto, 2013; Gonzales, Heinlein, & Lotto, 2019) indicate that bilinguals exhibit a double phonemic boundary effect (i.e., a significant difference between the labeling func- tions obtained when listeners find themselves in Spanish mode and those obtained when they are in English mode).
+These studies provide strong evidence for the existence of two language-specific phonetic systems in the bilingual mind.

-*ADD 1/2 SENTENCES PER STUDY*
+Gonzales & Lotto (2013) investigate how bilinguals perceptually accommodate speech variation across languages.
+In their experiment, Spanish-English bilinguals and English monolinguals listened to Spanish and English continua of pseudowords (from bafri to pafri) and indicated which of the two “words” was spoken by pressing a key.
+The language context was manipulated through the instructions and through the phonetic makeup of pseudoword endings.
+Results show that Spanish-English bilinguals identified the exact same pseudoword-initial stop consonant as 'b' and 'p' across English and Spanish contexts respectively.
+This indicates that bilinguals adjust their perceptual categorization across language contexts by switching between language-specific phonetic systems.

+Building on this finding, Casillas & Simonet (2018) observe whether Spanish-English bilinguals utilize different categorization criteria based on their language mode during different stages of language learning.
+In experiment 1, simultaneous Spanish-English bilinguals and adult English-speaking learners of Spanish listened to the two continua in two separate sessions and indicated which “word” (bafri or pafri) they heard.
+Results of experiment 1 show that both simultaneous bilinguals and second language learners exhibit the double phonemic boundary effect in their perceptual categorization routines.
+Experiment 2 tested early bilinguals and adult English-speaking learners of Spanish in a forced-choice task similar to experiment 1, but participants listened to both continua in a single experimental session.
+Results of experiment 2 show that early bilinguals adjusted their perceptual boundary based on their language mode whereas in the other group only the more proficient learners were more likely to do it.

+Gonzales, Heinlein, & Lotto (2019) explore whether conceptually-based language selection, which happens in the spoken modality, is also possible in the listening modality.
+In their experiment, Spanish-English bilinguals and French-English bilinguals listened to a /b/-/p/ continuum of the beginnings of language neutral pseudowords (Spanish-English: bafri, pafri; French-English: befru, pefru) and indicated which “word” the speaker was beginning to say.
+The language context was manipulated conceptually through the instructions only.
+Results indicate that both groups placed their voicing identification boundary at a lower VOT value when cued to their Romance language than when cued to English.
+This suggests that conceptually-based language selection may happen in the listening modality as well.

+The present study contributes to these prior findings by investigating whether the double phonemic boundary effect can be observed in late second language (L2) speakers when providing only conceptual cues.

 ### Hypotheses

 ### Hipothesis 1
-Bilinguals cannot adjust their perceptual categorization across language contexts by switching between language-specific phonemic systems when they are only conceptually cued.
+Bilinguals cannot adjust their perceptual categorization across language contexts by switching between language-specific phonetic systems when they are only conceptually cued.

 ### Hipothesis 2
 Proficiency will have no effect on perceptual categorization across language contexts, i.e. more advanced L2 learners will perform similarly to beginner L2 learners.